wjstanistreet/FrostByte_game_launcher/README.md

 ## Example Routes

 These are some example routes that our API can provide.
+They can be tested using Postman.
 This is not an exhaustive list, so check out the controllers to see what you can do!

 ### Account: